Generating spin polarization from vorticity through nonlocal collisions

-\textit{Quantum transport} -- The Wigner-function formalism provides a first-principle formulation of kinetic theory and also turned out to be a very powerful tool for the description of anomalous transport in the quark-gluon plasma (QGP) created in heavy-ion collisions [see e.g.\ Refs.~\cite{Son:2012zy,Hidaka:2016yjf,Hidaka:2017auj,Huang:2018wdl,Gao:2018wmr,Yang:2018lew,Gao:2018jsi,Carignano:2018gqt}].
-Our starting point is the Wigner function for spin-1/2 particles \cite{DeGroot:1980dk,Heinz:1983nx,Vasak:1987um},
+\textit{Quantum transport} -- The Wigner-function formalism provides a first-principle formulation of kinetic theory and is a very powerful tool for the description of anomalous transport in heavy-ion collisions [see e.g.\ Refs.~\cite{Son:2012zy,Hidaka:2016yjf,Hidaka:2017auj,Huang:2018wdl,Gao:2018wmr,Yang:2018lew,Gao:2018jsi,Carignano:2018gqt}].
+The Wigner function for spin-1/2 particles reads \cite{DeGroot:1980dk,Heinz:1983nx,Vasak:1987um},

-with $x_{1,2}=x \pm y/2$ and $\psi (x)$ being the spinor field.
-Extending our previous work~\cite{Weickgenannt:2019dks} [see also related work in Refs.~\cite{Fang:2016vpj,Florkowski:2018ahw,Gao:2019znl,Hattori:2019ahi,Wang:2019moi,Li:2019qkf,Liu:2020flb}], which was valid in the free-streaming limit, we now include interactions and thus account for the effect of collisions.
+with $x_{1,2}=x \pm y/2$ and the spinor field $\psi (x)$.
+Extending our previous work~\cite{Weickgenannt:2019dks} [see also Refs.~\cite{Fang:2016vpj,Florkowski:2018ahw,Gao:2019znl,Hattori:2019ahi,Wang:2019moi,Liu:2020flb}], which was valid in the free-streaming limit, we now include interactions and thus account for the effect of collisions.
 Using the Dirac equation in the presence of a general interaction term